-The Sonic the Hedgehog 2 "Simon Wai" prototype is a widely distributed prototype of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis, which features an array of incomplete zones.
-It was found by Simon Wai on a Chinese website.
+The Sonic the Hedgehog 2 "Simon Wai" prototype is a prototype build of Sonic the Hedgehog 2 for the Sega Mega Drive.
+It is a relatively early build of the game, thought to have been created around the middle of 1992.

 - Instead of playing the 1-Up sound when Sonic gets 100 or 200 rings, the game plays a prototype version of the music from Death Egg Zone (Death Egg Zone plays no music).
 However, if Sonic breaks open a 1-Up monitor, the proper 1-Up sound will play.

 - Tails has no balancing sprites, instead he uses a tail-less slowly animated version of his waiting sprites.